Kamal Adham: Business activities

 Adham also had business activities, for which he used his connections with the House of Saud.
 His business dealings began in 1957, long before his post as the head of the GIP.

 He founded the Kamal Adham Group in Saudi Arabia, which became one of the biggest companies in the country.
 Raymond Close, a former CIA station chief in Saudi Arabia, left CIA and began to work for Adham in 1977 when he was the head of the GIP.
 Adham was also one of the major shareholders of the Bank of Credit and Commerce International (BCCI).
 In 1972, he met the founder of the BCCI, Agha Hasan Abedi.
 The same year Adham founded a contracting firm, Almabani, in Saudi Arabia.

 He was one of the early shareholders of the influential media company, Saudi Research and Marketing.
-In addition, he had investments in Egypt, owning 4% of Delta Bank and 2% to an associate, Sayed Al Jawhary.
+In addition, he had investments in Egypt, owning 4% of Delta Bank.
 He also became a business associate of Anwar Sadat's spouse, Jihan Sadat, and other members of the Sadat family.
 In 1978, Adham founded a construction company, Freyssinet, in Saudi Arabia.
 Adham along with Adnan Khashoggi was one of the founders of the gold company, Barrick Gold Corporation that was established in 1983.

 In 2001, his son Mishaal was named as the chairman of the Kamal Adham Group.

 Controversy

 In 1961 Saudi oil minister Abdullah Tariki claimed on evidence that Adham, who was dealing with business at that time, got 2% of the profits from the Arabian Oil Company that had been cofounded by Saudi Arabia and Japan.
 On 23 January 1962 the ministry reported that the secret agreement between Adham and the Arabian Oil Company had been cancelled.
 As a result of this clash Tariki was removed from the office in March 1962.

 Adham involved in the huge BCCI scandal at the beginning of the 1990s.
 The US prosecutors accused him of playing a key role in the secret and illegal takeover of First American bank by BCCI.
-Adham and Sayed Al Jawhary agreed to pay a staggering amount of $105 million fine in return for a reduced sentence.
+Adham agreed to pay a staggering amount of $105 million fine in return for a reduced sentence.
 As a result of this incident, Adham was barred from the finance sector.

 Personal life and death

-Kamal Adham wed in 1957 and fathered seven children.
+Kamal Adham wed in 1957 and fathered four children, three sons and a daughter.
+His wife, Nadia, was from the Samaqiyya family of Syrian and Egyptian origins.
 One of Adham's mansions was in Marbella where other senior Saudi and Gulf royals have owned properties.

 Kamal Adham died of a heart attack in Cairo on 29 October 1999.
 He was 71.
 His body was brought back to Saudi Arabia for burial.

 Adham was fluent in four languages, namely Arabic, Turkish, English, and French.

-Legacy
+Awards and legacy

+Adham was awarded the Knight Commander of the Order of St Michael and St George in 1967 when he was part of King Faisal's entourage in his state visit to the United Kingdom.